timescale/docs/promscale/installation/docker.md

 </procedure>

-## Install Promscale with a Docker compose file
+## Alternatively you can install all the above components with a Docker compose file

-You can use a Docker compose file to create containers for TimescaleDB, Promscale, and the `node_exporter`, using a single command.
+You can use a Docker compose file to create containers for TimescaleDB, Promscale, and the NodeExporter, using a single command.
 To help you get started, we have created a sample Docker compose file, available from the [Promscale GitHub repository][promscale-docker-compose].